|Nutritional Guidelines (per serving)|

 - 3/4 to 1 1/4 cups sugar

-- Strawberry - rhubarb is a classic combination.
+- Combine with strawberries.
+Strawberry rhubarb is a classic combination.
 Simply replace 1/2 of the rhubarb with hulled, chopped strawberries and reduce the amount of sugar.

-- Choose a mild, lightly colored honey such as orange blossom or clover.
+- Use honey instead of sugar.
+Choose a mild, lightly colored honey such as orange blossom or clover.
 Use 1/3 less honey than the sugar called for in the recipe.

-- Ginger pairs wonderfully with rhubarb.
+- Add fresh or crystallized ginger.
+Ginger pairs wonderfully with rhubarb.
 Add 1 to 2 teaspoons grated fresh ginger or 1 tablespoon finely chopped crystallized (candied) ginger to the recipe.

-- Chill the compote in the refrigerator overnight (8 to 12 hours), or as long as 24 hours.
+- Turn the compote into rhubarb sorbet.
+Chill the compote in the refrigerator overnight (8 to 12 hours), or as long as 24 hours.
 Process in an ice cream machine according to the manufacturer's instructions.

 Rhubarb is in the Rheum genus.
 It is originally from Siberia, so yes, it's cold-hardy!
 It's fairly easy to grow rhubarb, and although it would prefer full it will tolerate partial sun.

 The leafstalks are the part we eat.
 The green parts of the leaves are toxic, which is why you never see rhubarb stalks for sale with the leaves attached.